Integralist/Data-Structures/README.md

 retrieve content from the Dictionary we use the "key" to search for the content.
 When the key is found, the associated "value" is returned.

+> Note: Dictionaries are often referred to as a `Map`
+and in some languages as a `Hash` (although that
+terminology gets confusing when considering the
+`Hash Table` data structure).
+Dictionary is likely
+the best term to use for this type of key/value structure

 The following is an example of a basic Dictionary lookup in Ruby:

 ```ruby